5 Best Places to Visit in Puerto Rico – Top Attractions and Vacation Spots

 Almost all of its buildings date from the 16th and 17th centuries, and although they’ve received several restorations, strolling through its narrow and vibrantly colored streets, paved with blue stones unique to the island, is like traveling back in time.

-The most emblematic structures are undoubtedly the old fortifications such as the “Castillo San Felipe del Morro”, “La Fortaleza” or “Palacio de Santa Catalina”, the “Fortín de San Gerónimo” and the “Plaza de Armas”, among others.
+Along with cobblestone streets the most emblematic structures are undoubtedly the old fortifications such as the “Castillo San Felipe del Morro”, “La Fortaleza” or “Palacio de Santa Catalina”, the “Fortín de San Gerónimo” and the “Plaza de Armas”, among others.

 2. Isla Culebra (Culebra Island)